uwx-node-modules/fsxt/README.md

 Sync vs Async
 -------------
-Most methods are async by default (they take a callback with an `Error` as first argument).
+Most methods are asynchronous by default (they take a callback with an `Error` or `null` as first argument, and some form of data as the second).

-Sync methods on the other hand will throw if an error occurs.
+Synchronous methods on the other hand will throw if an error occurs, and return the second parameter of what would be in the async callback.

 Example: